An Optimal Design Framework for Lasso Sign Recovery: Summary

-There are many avenues of future research to be explored.
-First, it is important to establish the concavity (or log concavity) of the criteria that are summarized over $\lambda$.
-We have already seen that such criteria are not concave for a fixed $\lambda$.
-Second, new construction techniques for designs approaching the desired structure of the $Var(s+)$-criterion would be incredibly useful.
-Continuing with exact design construction, while our algorithm is faster relative to \cite{singh2022selection}, it is much slower than that for the heuristic criteria.
-More work is needed to make the design construction algorithms faster.
-Finally, we are currently extending the criteria to include the case where inactive factors have small, but nonzero, effects as well as considering the case of criteria for a thresholded lasso.
+Another area of future work is to explore direct construction techniques for designs with all positive correlations, as such designs may be strong candidates to optimize the known-sign criteria.
+Continuing with exact design construction, while the HILS algorithm is faster relative to \cite{singh2023selection}, it is much slower than that for the heuristic criteria.
+More work is needed to make faster design construction algorithms.

+Finally, it is important to extend the criteria to incorporate more practical assumptions.
+Rather than assuming a known magnitude of the active effects, it would be better to incorporate uncertainty of the magnitudes using a prior distribution.
+This may require even heavier computation, as one would have to integrate the proposed criteria over the prior distribution.
+We are also considering criteria where the inactive factors have small, but nonzero, effects.
+This requires a definition of sign recovery with respect to the thresholded lasso in which estimated effects below some threshold value are set to 0.\\

 Following the References are proofs of all results as well as computational details on the evaluation of our criteria.
-R code to identify optimal $c$ values for the criteria in Section~\ref{sec:optimal_cs} and construct designs with the HILS algorithm, as well as code and designs to replicate the examples in Section~\ref{sec:NewDesigns}, may be found at \url{https://github.com/hkyoung361/Lasso_Optimal_SSD}.
+R files that construct designs following \eqref{eqn:LODbetter}; replicate the numerical studies in Section~3.1; identify optimal $c$ values for the criteria in Section~\ref{sec:optimal_cs}; and construct designs with the HILS algorithm may be found at \url{https://github.com/hkyoung361/Lasso_Optimal_SSD}.